The most important food trends of 2025 at a glance

 preparation

-Preheat oven to 200°C. Cut the sweet potato and carrots into small pieces and season with melted coconut oil, salt and pepper.
-Place vegetable pieces on a baking sheet and roast for about 30 minutes.
+Preheat oven to 200°C. Cut sweet potato and carrots into small pieces and season with melted coconut oil, salt, and pepper.
+Place the vegetable pieces on a baking sheet and roast for about 30 minutes.

-Meanwhile, put water and quinoa in a pot and bring to the boil.
-Then reduce the temperature and simmer the quinoa covered for 15 minutes until the seeds burst.
-Then take the pot off the heat and let it steam covered for a while.
+Meanwhile, put the water and quinoa in a pot and bring to a boil.
+Then reduce the heat and simmer the quinoa, covered, for 15 minutes, until the seeds burst.
+Remove the pot from the heat and let it steam, covered, for a while.

-Finally, toast the almonds and pumpkin seeds (optional) in a dry pan over medium heat until they are golden or fragrant.
+Finally, roast the almonds and pumpkin seeds (optional) in a dry pan over medium heat until they are golden or fragrant.

-Finally, mix the roasted vegetables, quinoa, almonds and seeds in a bowl or bowl and pour the dressing onto your finished salad.
-Bon appetit :)
+Finally, combine the roasted vegetables, quinoa, almonds, and seeds in a bowl and pour the dressing over your finished salad.
+Enjoy! :)